INDUSTRY

 The Role

-- Strong Python engineering skills for backend services and API integrations.
+- Advanced Python skills for analysis and modelling.

 What They Offer